Kaufmann Vans RV-10 Crash In Las Vegas

 Key Takeaways:

-• A Kaufmann Vans RV-10 experienced a loss of elevator control during landing, leading to a hard landing and two injuries.
+• A Van RV-10 experienced a hard landing due to a loss of elevator control, resulting in two injuries.

-• The probable cause was the pilot's (who was also the builder) incorrect installation or securing of the elevator control assembly hardware, which allowed the bolt to release in flight.
+• The probable cause was the pilot's (who was also the owner and builder) incorrect installation of the elevator control assembly hardware.

 See a mistake?
 Contact us.